Welcome to EstateMate User Guide!

 • fjob aircon repair returns Aircon Leakage and Repair Pipe.

-Format: link TENANT_INDEX j/JOB_NUMBER
+Format: link TENANT_NUMBER j/JOB_NUMBER

 • You can only link jobs and tenants that already exist in the system.